Things to Do in Santiago de Compostela Beyond the Camino

 The Galicians call it octopus fair style (‘pulpo á feira’) as it used to be a dish eaten on market day; while Spaniards like to call it octopus Galician style.

+Whatever your choice of words, you must try it at least once before you go back home!
 As you can see there are many things to do in Santiago so make the most of it!

-Although all routes lead to Santiago if you only have a short time to spend on the Camino there are some popular starting points that will allow you to finish in this stunning city: the last section of the Camino Frances, the Camino Ingles, and the last week on the Portuguese Camino are trails to consider.
+Although all routes lead to Santiago if you only have a short time to spend on the Camino there are some popular starting points that will allow you to finish in this stunning city: the last section of the Camino Frances, the Camino Inglés, and the last week on the Portuguese Camino are trails to consider.